alandmoore/pystump/INSTALL.rst

 For SQLite Auth the configuration is simpler:

 - In ``instance/config.py`` set ``AUTH_BACKEND`` to "sqlite"
 - Now set ``AUTH_CONFIG`` to a dictionary with ``dbfile`` set to the path to the sqlite file.
-You can use the same file you use for announcments, or a different file.
+You can use the same file you use for announcements, or a different file.
 - Optionally, you can specify any of these options (useful if you have a sqlite file used for other things):

   - ``table``: The name of the table holding users.
 Default is "users".